 Or maybe you have jeans which looked alright when you bought it but doesnot look so right, right now.
 You donot want to throw it away, understandably.
 Denim is such – sturdy and good for use for many many years.

 Why not refashion to something still wearable -like a jean skirt

 You can easily make a tiered skirt with ruffles out of your old jeans and some scraps of fabric.
 A professional looking waistband ready made for you.
 You need a jeans which fits alright at the waist and hips and which you wouldnot regret cutting up later or which cannot be distressed and be in your favour again.Checkout these different ways you can distress your jeans if you have changed your mind.

 For this skirt you need to cut out the jeans just under the pockets.

 Keep the jeans so that the side seams are aligned as above .
 This way you can cut the back and front differently.
 The jeans front is always a little lower cut than the back.

 Keep the top edge aligned against a straight edge.
 Measure from top to 1/2 inch after the bottom end of the pocket.
 This is your cut line.
 Measure the distance.
 Measure the same distance on the other edge (front) too.
-Mark and cut straight.
+Mark and cut straight ( not slanted like mine).

 You will most probably still have the crotch seam joined.
 Straighten up the jeans so that the front is facing you.
 Cut out the crotch joining straight across